 First, let us look at the historical evolution of extreme poverty in China.
 The following chart shows the declining share of the Chinese population living below the International Poverty Line (1.90 int.-$), according to World Bank estimates.

-In 1981 around 88% of the Chinese population lived in extreme poverty (i.e. below the International Poverty Line).
-According to the latest estimates, extreme poverty – measured in the same way – has declined to 2% in China.
+In 1990 two-thirds of the Chinese population lived in extreme poverty.
+According to the latest estimates, extreme poverty – measured in the same way – has declined to less than 1% in China.

 The decline from almost every Chinese person living in extreme poverty to almost no Chinese people living in extreme poverty is of course an exceptional achievement.
 But is this the entire story of falling global poverty?